mnielLab/BepiPocket/README.md

 # BepiPocket

+### TODOS
-TODO: Upload MMseqs2 MSA Code.
+* *TODO*: Upload MMseqs2 MSA Code.
 MSAs can be provide in the same format used as Chai-1 (.pqt).
 But are not automatically created on inference.
 Need to add this code
-TODO: Upload DiscoTope-3.0 Code.
+* *TODO*: Upload DiscoTope-3.0 Code.
 Not sure if inverse folding environement used for DiscoTope-3.0 is compatible with Chai-1 package environment.
 Need to sort this out.

 ## License
 BepiPocket is a tool developed by the Health Tech section at Technical University of Denmark (DTU).
 The code and data can be used freely by academic groups for non-commercial purposes.